PauliusMacernis/KnowledgeBase/Summaries/Assembly.md

 | float             | Double-word | 32-bits     | 4 bytes      |
 | double            | Quadword    | 64-bits     | 8 bytes      |

+*The asterisk indicates an address variable.
+For example, int * means the address of an integer.
+Other high-level languages typically have similar mappings.*
+*Note, the 'long' type declaration is compiler dependent.
+Type shown is for gcc and g++ compilers.*